natalieagus/50005/docs/NS/index.md

 * Explain basic cryptography techniques
 * Explain concepts of symmetric and asymmetric keys, as well as their pros/cons
 * Explain applications of keys: confidentiality, authentication, integrity, authentication protocol and design issues, as well as secure emails
-* Explain possible attack scenarios in each of the application in point (5) above
+* Explain various possible security attack scenarios depending on which cryptography techniques are or are not utilised
 * Describe how public-key certification works

 ## Week 11: KR Ch.
 2.1, 2.4